-Given this stance, it’s easy to imagine how criminal charges impact child custody battles.
+Given this stance, it’s easy to imagine how criminal charges might impact child custody battles.
 If they come into play, they often have a substantial influence on the way cases unfold.

-Related to the Case
+Is the Charge Related to the Case?

-If the crime in question directly relates to the child custody case, it understandably has more substantial consequences.
+If the crime in question directly relates to the custody case, it understandably has a more substantial bearing on the outcome.

-For example, if the police arrest your ex for an unrelated misdemeanor, something minor like shoplifting, the court may not consider it at all.
+But, if the police arrest your ex for an unrelated misdemeanor, something minor like shoplifting, the court may not consider it at all.
 Or at least it may not carry much weight.

-Since the child’s best interests are the primary concern, it’s possible to show that arrests or illegal actions negatively effect one parent’s ability to adequately care for the child.
+Since the child’s best interests are the primary concern, it’s possible to show that arrests or illegal actions negatively affect one parent’s ability to adequately care for the child.

 Similarly, a drunk driving arrest may appear unrelated to parenting ability on the surface.
-But the court may view it as indicative of a larger pattern of behavior and poor decision making and think twice before ruling.
+But the court may view it as indicative of a larger pattern of behavior and poor decision-making.
+Things like this often cause them to think twice before ruling.

 A history of violent arrests often leads the court to assume things about a parent.
-This can may lead to limited visitation or supervised custody.
+This can lead to limited visitation or only supervised time with the kids.
 More arrests generally make it less likely the court rules in that parent’s favor.

 Not All Criminal Charges Are The Same

 If such charges are levied against one parent, the other parent may file for a temporary custody order.

 After a custody decision, the court may also issue an ex parte emergency custody order.
 The non-custodial parent files an affidavit stating that the child is in danger and present “clear and convincing” evidence.